Ethra8/history_beyond_myth/README.md

 - **Nav Element** - Has a slight transition of top 0.5 seconds,  so that it displays less abruptly onload.

-- **Link to Sign-up Page** - *transition: all 0.5s linear;* when user hovers this button-like link, the background color changes less abruptly, improving the visuals and user experience:
+- **Link to Sign-up Page** - When user hovers this button-like link, the background color changes less abruptly, improving the visuals and user experience:

     https://github.com/Ethra8/history_beyond_myth/assets/80659091/b4ec4d88-1575-4366-9f86-a6aa49639b83
+  - transition: all 0.5s linear;

 - **Small Devices - Uncollapse**: Has the following transitions to improve visuals and user experience when the bars icon is clicked, and collapsed navigation bar displays downwards: